 - Drivers of the cars in the accident

-- Passengers in the cars involved in the accident
+- Passengers in the vehicles involved in the accident

 - People who saw the accident happen (witnesses)